 While I’m sure most of us have experienced the odd “unexplained” scratch – maybe on our hands or arms, usually after a night’s sleep or perhaps due to our tendency to run into things (or is that just me?) – these alleged scratches, or so it’s said, are far more sinister in nature.

-Three scratches in particular may be interpreted as “demonic art,” a mockery of the Holy Trinity, as claimed by at least one investigator.
-In fact, different marks have different meanings, according to Team Wiseman on HubPages.
+Three scratches in particular may be interpreted as “demonic art,” a mockery of the Holy Trinity, as claimed by some paranormal investigators.
+Some, in fact, believe different marks have different meanings.

 As I said, you can find many, many examples of these spectral scratch marks on the Internet.
 But here’s an interesting one that happened in 2014.
 A news team were reporting on an alleged haunting at a property in Hanover, Pennsylvania when the cameraman – while filming – suffered a scratch and burn on his wrist.

 “Because you’re telling the story.
 Because you’re putting it out there … right now that is their way of a warning,’ Deanna Simpson said while putting holy water on Petrillo’s arm.”

 The homeowner, in that case, claimed to experience “terrifying apparitions” and strange dreams, as well as doors opening and closing on their own.
 She also captured what she described as a “seven-foot-tall shadowy figure” – a demon – on film, which you can see in the above video.